 10% in the hpa.
 The controller manager watches the metrics-server every 15s (default value of

 horizontal-pod-autoscaler-sync-period).
 So far if you leave the kubia app at rest for 5 min (default value of

 horizontal-pod-autoscaler-downscale-stabilization) it will scale down from the 3 pods defined in the deployment to 2 running pods as defined as the min replica boundary.

 Horizontal autoscaling is now set.
 Believe it or follow me to the next section for a quick test.

-Note that depending on your version of the autoscaling api the syntax of the manifest might differ.
+Note that depending on your version of the autoscaling API the syntax of the manifest might differ.
 You can refer to the documentation.
-Also note that you can also scale replica controllers as and replica sets
+Also, note that you can also scale replica controllers as replica sets

 Test the autoscaling with locust